Archive for the ‘Geograph’ Category

 Saturday, February 27th, 2010

 We are pleased to announce a developer challenge to build a cool Mashup using Geograph Data/Photos.
-The closing date for entries is 11pm 31st March 2010.
+The closing date for entries is 11pm 31st March 2010, extended until 11pm 30th April 2010.

 The first prize is a Space Navigator, with 5 runner up prizes of a Geograph key ring!